SUNIL1143/Cybersecurity-Internship-Task-7/README.md

 * **Keystroke Logging:** Some extensions can record every key you press, capturing all sensitive data, including messages and passwords, as you type them.

 ## 4. Outcome
-[cite_start]Through this task, I have gained a better awareness of the security risks associated with browser extensions and learned the proper steps to audit and manage them safely[cite: 16].
+Through this task, I have gained a better awareness of the security risks associated with browser extensions and learned the proper steps to audit and manage them safely[cite: 16].